-ANSWER: This Defendant denies the allegations contained in paragraph 54.
+ANSWER: This Defendant denies on information and belief the allegations contained in paragraph 54.

 55. Before plaintiff's arrests, policymakers for the City of Chicago knew that the Chicago Police Department's policies or customs for disciplining, supervising, and controlling its officers were inadequate and caused police misconduct.